 About the Florida Green Building Coalition

 The Florida Green Building Coalition (FGBC) is a nonprofit 501(C)3 Florida corporation founded in 2000 dedicated to improving the built environment.
 Its mission is "to lead and promote sustainability with environmental, economic, and social benefits through regional education and certification programs."
-FGBC certification programs are the only standards developed with climate specific criteria to address issues caused by Florida’s hot-humid environment and natural disasters.
-Currently, FGBC is the leading certifier of green projects in Florida.
+For more information about the FGBC “Florida Green” certification programs visit www.floridagreenbuilding.org.